Try something different this Thanksgiving by making not one but two cream desserts inspired by the hit Dickensian musical, Oliver!

 Based on Charles Dickens’ novel Oliver Twist, the musical, Oliver!, is a staple of many people’s childhoods, often from school productions or the 1968 Oscar-winning movie.
 I have very fond memories of being part of Fagin’s gang in my school production nearly 30 years ago!

-The tale of orphan Oliver, who dared to ask for more gruel, and his adventures with the Artful Dodger, Fagin and his gang is well-know.
+The tale of orphan Oliver, who dared to ask for more gruel, and his adventures with the Artful Dodger, Fagin and his gang is well-known.
 Once adopted by the gang, in the song Pick A Pocket Or Two, Fagin inducts Oliver in the art of pick-pocketing, acting out various amusing crime-filled scenarios and breaking down Oliver’s natural reticence to stealing.
 What could be easier than picking-pockets?
 Why, making this pair of possets, of course!
 But which to pick… both?

 Possets were originally a British medieval hot milk drink but have, over time, evolved to become a set cream dessert flavoured, usually, by citrus fruits.
 The acid in the fruit juice is responsible for thickening the cream and so there are very few other ingredients required – and in the case of our cranberry posset, just cream and cranberry juice is needed.